-- Number of orders – Bots helps in placing orders or booking tickets instantly, which increases the number of sales leads.
+- The number of orders – Bots helps in placing orders or booking tickets instantly, which increases the number of sales leads.

 - Total form fill-up – With bots, you can replace the tedious task of filling up lead forms with bots to reduce friction and streamline the data collection process.